- Calendar & Activities

 Items added to Sales Orders will automatically have item prices applied, based on the following information in the order and customer records – you can also manually amend the displayed prices.

 - Price Breaks – these are set for each Product in your system and the price applied to items on orders will be determined by the pricing level you have applied to your customers in their Company records via the Price Type field.
+You can also see our dedicated help page on Quantity Based Price Breaks.

 - Special Prices – from a Product record, you can also set Special Prices to apply to selected customers from the Special Prices tab – these will automatically be applied to items on Sales Orders once you have selected a customer.

 - Customer Price Type – this field appears on the Sales Order and when you choose a customer, this field is automatically populated with the choice you have made in the customer’s Company record.
 This will determine which Price Break applies to the order items.
+You can also see our dedicated help page on Customer Pricing.

 When you add items to an order, you will be able to see the current stock available – if you have insufficient stock, the missing quantity to fulfil the order will be placed on backorder.